mavryk-network/mavryk-protocol/docs/introduction/howtoget.rst

 complete development environment, by cloning the repository and compiling the sources using the provided makefile.

-**TL;DR**: From a fresh Debian Bullseye x86_64, you typically want to select a source branch in the Mavkit repository, e.g.:
+**TL;DR**: From a fresh Debian Bullseye or Ubuntu Mantic x86_64, you typically want to select a source branch in the Mavkit repository, e.g.:

 .. literalinclude:: compile-sources.sh
   :language: shell